-This product is an access point for IEEE 802.11b 2.4GHz wireless network.
-You can use this access point to build up a wireless LAN.
+This product is an access point for IEEE 802.11g/b 2.4GHz wireless networks.
+You can use this access point to build a wireless LAN.
 Any wireless LAN station can join the wireless network by using the "Infrastructure Mode".

-The product supports WEP, ESSID and MAC address filter functions to consolidate the wireless network security.
+The product supports WEP, WPA, ESSID and MAC address filter functions to consolidate the wireless network security.
 With ESSID authentication, 64/128 bit WEP encryption and MAC address filtering you can prevent unauthorized wireless stations from accessing your wireless network.